AlvinChiew/google-map-whatsapp-blaster/README.md

 # Google Map + Whatsapp Blaster

-A custom-made standalone desktop app to collect contacts through keyword search from Google Map API and blast message (with image) via Selenium, WhatsApp API / Web App.
+A custom-made standalone desktop app created to collect contacts through keyword searches using Google Map API and blast message (with image) via Selenium, WhatsApp API / Web App.
 User authentication interface is added to avoid unintended charges from Google API due to public misuse.

 Contact me for more details 😄